AdamHarries/Gideon-Soliloquy/Character.md

     - Fighting Style:
         - Defense (+1 to AC)
     - Attack twice (when using "attack")
-    - Action surge (Once per short rest, take an extra action on top of regular/bonus action) (Used)
+    - Action surge (Once per short rest, take an extra action on top of regular/bonus action)
-    - Second Wind
+    - Second Wind (Use a bonus action to regain hitpoints)
-    - Indomitable (Used)
+    - Indomitable (Reroll a failed saving throw)

-GP: 104
+GP: 84

 Attack Bonus:
     - simple:            +4 (str) +4 (proficiency) +1 (sword/axe) = 9